 The piriformis muscle is part of the lateral rotator group of tissues that resides deep in the anatomy of the buttocks, near the SI joint, hip and pelvic regions.
 The muscle is attached to the sacral spine, as well as to the head of the femur, which is the upper leg bone which joins into the hip socket.
 Much of the piriformis muscle resides within the confines of the pelvis and is sometimes implicated in being involved in pelvic pain syndromes, as well.

 Doctors describe the piriformis in different ways, including triangular, pear shaped, wedge-shaped or trapezoidal.
 The muscle is basically a flat tissue that assumes a definite shape when viewed from a specific angle.
 The tissue and its attaching tendons are considered to be very strong, which is important given their incredibly important functionality.

 Approximately 17% of the total population of adults demonstrates abnormalities of typical piriformis placement in relation to the sciatic nerve within the anatomy.
 Normally, the sciatic nerve passes under the muscle, but in some cases, the nerve can pass in front of the muscle or through the substance of the muscle.
 In other cases, the sciatic nerve can divide and encircle the muscle, as well as passing parts of the nerve through the muscle.
 There are several distinct designations of sciatic nerve placement abnormality that can be diagnosed in relation to the piriformis muscle tissue.

-What is the Piriformis Muscle and What Does it Do?
+What Does the Piriformis Muscle Do?

 The piriformis muscle is crucial for providing the ability to ambulate as we humans take for granted.
 In fact, if it were not for the piriformis muscle, and the other muscles of the lateral rotator group, our upright posture would be highly unstable, our gait would be awkward and our current human physical capabilities might be completely impossible from a scientific point of view.